tombra1984/Tuberculosis-Burden-by-Country-Analysis-Tableau-Project/README.md

 Results

-OPTION 2- Tuberculosis Burden by Country
+Tuberculosis Burden by Country

-There were three (4) main data questions
+There were four (4) main data questions
 1. Which country had the most TB prevalence and deaths worldwide
 2. Which Region/country had the most prevalence and deaths associated with TB
 3. Which Countries in Africa are most affected?